Ricky Sharpe (Home and Away)

 Ricky Sharpe is a fictional character from the Australian soap opera Home and Away, played by Bonnie Sveen.
 The actress previously made a guest appearance in the show as Hayley Doven in 2010.
 She also auditioned for the role of Bianca Scott, before she was cast as Ricky in early 2013.
 She made her first screen appearance during the episode broadcast on 2 April 2013.
 Ricky is portrayed as honest, fun, capable and someone with a good heart.
 Sveen said she shared some similarities with her character, including a passion for surfing.
 Ricky was introduced as the younger sister of Adam Sharpe (Martin Lynes) and a love interest for Darryl "Brax" Braxton (Steve Peacocke).
 Adam used Ricky to carry out a revenge scheme against Brax and his brothers.

 Brax and Ricky later developed a relationship, which put some pressure on Sveen as Brax's previous relationship with Charlie Buckton (Esther Anderson) had been popular with viewers.
 Their story arc saw Ricky wait for an incarcerated Brax, a miscarriage, a marriage to Nate Cooper (Kyle Pryor) and another pregnancy, which resulted in the birth of Ricky and Brax's son.
 Sveen won the Logie Award for Most Popular New Talent in 2014 for her portrayal of Ricky.
 In April 2016, it was announced Sveen had left Home and Away after three years to pursue new acting roles, and she made her exit scenes aired on 7 June 2016.
-Sveen will reprise the role in 2026 for a storyline set and filmed in Western Australia, which revists Ricky and Brax ten years on.
+Sveen reprised the role in March 2026 for a storyline set and filmed in Western Australia, which revisits Ricky and Brax ten years on.